pf4d/cslvr/README.md

 http://geuz.org/gmsh/

 is required for the use of the provided mesh generation facilities located in the ```utilities.py``` file.
 It is, simply, the gmsh bindings to Python.
+Further instrucitons on installing Gmsh_dynamic can be found on the [Qssi wiki ](http://qssi.cs.umt.edu/wiki/index.php/Setup).

 To install the program in the your home directory and download program data,